You may have seen them around but weren't exactly sure what to call them. We call them pergolas, but they are also

 Pergolas with Shades

-John says, "We have been getting more requests for shade curtains from our customers recently, We have found that Bali makes some high quality, retractable shade curtains that work well on the side of pergolas and gazebos."
-As you can see in the pictures below, we can also modify your current deck railings to install these curtains, even if you don't have a gazebo or pergola.
+John says, "We have been getting more requests for shade curtains from our customers recently, We have found a company in Ohio making some high quality, retractable shade curtains that work well on the side of pergolas and gazebos."
+As you can see in the picture below on the right, we can also modify your current deck railings to install these curtains, even if you don't have a gazebo or pergola.

 Give Your Deck a Real Focal Point

 Designer Will Hapeman said, "A pergola may not give you the function of a gazebo, but then again it really makes a stronger statement.
 I've recommended pergolas to clients who were looking for a quiet outdoor space, not real far from the house or when there isn't that much yard.
 Because it gives some shade, you can easily place some outdoor furniture underneath there and make it a spot for some top quality chilling."

 "Unlike a gazebo, there isn't as much practicality with a pergola, but man, do they look good," says John.

 "It does provide some benefit though- depending on how the sun moves across your deck, it can give a few needed hours of shade each day to retreat from if you've been out there working on your tan."